Soft-prompt Tuning for Large Language Models to Evaluate Bias: Methodology

-For task-specific tuning of the models, the standard training and validation splits are used for the labelled task-specific datasets.
-Hyper-parameters, such as learning rate, are optimized for validation accuracy.
-A concrete description of the hyper-parameter sweep, along with the final parameters chosen appears in Appendix \ref{hyperparameter_details}.
-Given the inherent instability of prompt tuning, after parameter optimization we tuned fifteen different prompts, each with a different random seed.
-For each model size and task-specific dataset, we selected the top five prompts in terms of validation accuracy in order to establish mean and confidence interval estimates for the test set accuracy and associated fairness (bias) metrics.
-Early stopping is applied during prompt tuning.
-The criterion for early stopping is a given evaluation loss exceeding the maximum of the previous five observed evaluation losses after the initial $2,500$ steps.
+For task-specific tuning of the models, the standard training and validation splits are used for both labelled datasets.
+The learning rate is optimized using validation accuracy.
+A concrete description of the hyperparameter sweep, along with the final parameters chosen appears in Appendix \ref{hyperparameter_details}.
+Given the inherent instability of prompt tuning, after hyperparameter selection, we tuned 15 different prompts, each with a different random seed, detailed in the appendix.
+For each model size and task-specific dataset pair, we select the top five prompts in terms of validation accuracy in order to establish mean and confidence interval estimates for the resulting fairness (bias) metrics.
+Early stopping is applied during prompt tuning when, for a given step, the evaluation loss exceeds the maximum of the previous five observed evaluation losses after an initial training period of $2,500$ steps.
 All prompts are trained until the early stopping criterion is met.